kyleichan/academic-kickstart/content/post/apple_health/index.md

 ```
 ![Plot 150bpm](plot_150bpm.png)

-Now we can clearly see when I started recording my runs with my Apple Watch.
+We can clearly see when I started recording my runs with my Apple Watch.
 Some of my peak HR values even approach 200 bpm, which shows up in red.

 Now let's focus on only HR readings that are 50 bpm and below, which is very low.
+Again, we use `filter` in dplyr to only include HR values at or below our 50 bpm threshold:
 ```
 hr_spread <- hr %>%
   group_by(date, value) %>%